StrongResearch/isc-demos/README.md

     should start with `ssh-rsa` and end with `.local`.
 Copy the entire contents of this file and paste into the input field on
     Control Plane beneath **"Public key contents"**, then click **"SUBMIT NEW SSH PUBLIC KEY"**.
 7. Return to the Settings page on Control Plane and click on **"NEW API KEY"**.
 Optionally name your API key.
 If you already have multiple Organisations established, select the Organisation to associate this API key with.
-Click on **"GENERATE NEW API ACCESS TOKEN"**.
+Click on **"GENERATE NEW API ACCESS
+    TOKEN"**.
 You will be presented with the API Access Token associated with your API key.
 Save a copy of this API Access Token.
 Be careful to save the entire API Access Token, note that some characters will be obscured by the fixed width of the display window.
     For security purposes you will only be shown this API Access Token once and will not be able to access it again, though you can always create a new API Key.
+Note you will need a separate API Key set up for each Organisation you wish to login to.
 8. Click on **"Back to Settings"**.
 You should see the new API Key that you just created, and an associated SSH Username.
     You will use the command shown under **"SSH Username"** to connect to the ISC via SSH.
 9. Open a terminal and enter the entire the SSH Username command.
 The command should start with `ssh` and end with `@<ip-address>`.
     You should be greeted by the Strong Compute logo and ISC welcome message below.
 This indicates that you have successfully logged into your home directory on the ISC.
+Your home directory on the ISC is a subdirectory within your Organisation directory.

 ```bash
                     ;≥░░░≥≥-